ktp242/NYPL-Open-Hours-App/README.md

 1. With the browser you like, link to [http://localhost:1234/index.html](http://localhost:1234/index.html).
 This will lead you to the homepage of the application.

-2. Follow the steps indicated on the homepage to use the application.
-   <Step 1: Choose the branch you want to look up.
+2. Follow the steps indicated on the homepage to use the application. <br>Step 1: Choose the branch you want to look up.
 This step is mandatory.

    Step 2: Choose which optional function you want to use at this time.
 If you choose to look up if the branch will be open after a number of days in the future, choose option A. If you want to look up if the branch will or was open at a certain time, choose option B. Only one function a time.
 The default setting is option A.